 So, let's start by describing what the Ancient Agora is.
 An Agora was a central area, commonly found in most ancient Greek city-states.
 The Ancient Agora in Athens though, is the best surviving example.
 The word itself means “gathering place”, or “meeting place”.
 It was an area where people would meet, talk, and trade.
 In fact, describing it as a glorified market square wouldn't be too inaccurate.

-In Athens though, the Agora was of a larger, grander scale.
+In Ancient Athens though, the Agora was of a larger, grander scale.
 There were temples and monuments, covered promenades, public wells, and much more.
 The Agora was destroyed several times over the centuries.
 Eventually, it was all but abandoned and forgotten about until 1931, when serious work on excavations began.

 There is little point in me going into detail here about the site though.
 It has been done plenty of times before, and by people far more knowledgeable than myself!
 Instead, I have put together a few sightseeing tips for visiting the Ancient Agora that will help you to make the best use of your time when there.